What does a Project Surveyor do?

 How long does it take to become a Project Surveyor?

 The journey to becoming a Project Surveyor involves several steps.
 First, a person needs a high school diploma or equivalent.
 This often takes four years.
-After high school, a bachelor's degree in surveying or a related field is needed.
-This usually takes another four years.
-Some choose to get a master's degree, which adds two more years.
+After high school, a person can enroll in a college or university program.
+Most programs focus on civil engineering or a related field.
+These programs usually take two to four years to complete.
+Some programs offer accelerated options that can finish in less time.

 Project Surveyor Job Description Sample